zheck/sph-fluid-demo/README.md

 I do not claim any of the formulas, I just tried to understand them and applied them

 # Description
-This is a simulation of water (1000 particles) in a cube-form glass, using smoothed-particle hydrodynamics method
+This is a tentative of a simulation of water (with 1000 particles) in a cube-form glass, using smoothed-particle hydrodynamics method

 # Video
 [![Everything Is AWESOME](https://i.ytimg.com/vi/0OyDIompChs/hqdefault.jpg)](https://youtu.be/0OyDIompChs "Sph fluid demo")